 3. Keep them engaging

-Think of ways to engage your listeners & get them to learn or do something they wouldn’t otherwise.
-A great way of doing this is using your show notes to promote your guest, their company/organization/cause, details for any ideas or topics you discuss, as well as offering biographical information.
+Think of ways to engage your listeners and get them to learn or do something they wouldn’t have done otherwise.
+A great way of doing this is by using your show notes to promote your guest, their company, organization, cause, and details for any ideas or topics you discuss.
+As well as offering biographical information.

 4. Add timestamps

-A timestamped summary of your episode can create a powerful boost to the reader’s desire to actual press play or download your episode.
-When reading through the show notes, timestamps give people the opportunity to jump straight to the content that most interests them, gives them clues to find the information they need, and might just get you a new subscriber to your show if they like the content after they press play.
+A timestamped summary of your episode can create a powerful boost for your readers to press play and download your episode.
+When scanning through your show notes, timestamps give people the opportunity to jump straight to the content that most interests them and gives them clues to find the information they need.

 5. Add hyperlinks